THE ART OF STORYTELLING

 Who are you?

 I’m sure there a hundred ways to tell a story.
 The following works well as a starter for ten.
 You need a main character, a problem or set of problems and how they arose.
 Then you need a solution to the problem and how the character completed their journey.
-Below is a brilliant TED TALKS video, which I learned a great deal from.
+Below is a brilliant video, I learned a great deal from watching it over and over again.
 Andrew Stanton, who created Toy Story and WALL-E, shares what he knows about storytelling.
 Enjoy his joke in the first few minutes.
 It is a bit rude, so watch out.